 Both noted that after a six-month stay on the space station, in a zero gravity environment, one finally gets the hang of the space lifestyle and navigating through the station, but that’s when you have to go back to Earth.

 "After six months, we’re just starting to figure out this magical place," Coleman said.
-"Many of us feel the same way -- that if your family could come with you, you’d stay forever."

 A favorite spot for both on the station was what they called the cupula, a dome with lots of windows on the earthward side of the station, where astronauts tend to spend some of their down time.
 Both Coleman and Burbank said playing their music while gazing at their home planet was a pleasure few will experience.

 Anderson actually gave one of his flutes to Coleman to bring to space for their accompaniment.
 At one point, though, she was playing the flute and got called to another section of the station, only to return and find that the flute had floated away.